Nortriptyline

 CATEGORY:D

 Crosses placenta.
 Prolonged use may cause hypothyroidism in the fetus.
+BREAST FEEDING: Compatible

-NEONATAL SIDE EFFECTS: Goiter, allergic reactions
+[G9].
+NEONATAL SIDE EFFECTS: Goiter, allergic

 CERCA LETTERATURA